LibreCodeWizards/BattleShip/README.md

 ---

+## How to Download the Game

+You can find the zip files for the game pre-compiled for Windwos and Linux in the package page if you don't want to compile it yourself.

+---

 ## How to Compile the Game ⚙️

 We use **CMake** to manage the build process and **make** as the build tool.
 Follow the steps below to set up your environment and compile the game.